Random Institute: History

 Random Institute was founded in January 2007 by Sandino Scheidegger and Luca Müller.
 The organization's goal is to research new exhibition formats and support artistic initiatives that explores notions of exhibition-making as a form of artistic practice.

 For the same reason, the organization co-founded 2013 the contemporary art center Réunion in Zürich and Kunsthalle Tropical in Iceland, which has been the site of numerous expositions initiated by Random Institute.
 From 2016 until 2019 Random Institute has been collaborating and programming the non-profit arts center Despacio in San José, Costa Rica.

 Lectures and talks

 Random Institute has given various lectures and talks at institutions, amongst others, at the Zurich University of the Arts, School of Visual Arts NYC, F+F School for Art and Media Design Zurich or Universidad San Francisco de Quito; and presented uncommon exhibition models at art fairs such as ARCO (Lisbon) or during the Art Basel Talks at ArteBA (Buenos Aires).

 Financial transparency

-Furthermore, Random Institute is committed to promoting better financial transparency of not-for-profit arts organization; and for this reason, it published all its financial transactions online in the years 2014–2017 to set a good example.
+Furthermore, Random Institute sought to promote financial transparency among not-for-profit arts organizations by publishing records of its financial transactions online between 2014 and 2017.